 In the below diagram, you can see the JVM architecture.
 Let’s go step by step and try to learn how things are happening internally:

-- First, it loads the .class file into memory
+• First, it loads the .class file into memory

 Java Memory Area

-- Method area: This area stores the class code like variables and code of methods in the java program.
+• Method area: This area stores the class code like variables and code of methods in the Java program.

-- Program Counter (PC) registers: This memory area contains the memory address of the instructions of the methods. if there are four methods, then 4 PC registers will be used to track the instructions of the methods
+• Program Counter (PC) registers: This memory area contains the memory address of the instructions of the methods. if there are four methods, then 4 PC registers will be used to track the instructions of the methods

 Java Execution engine contains an interpreter and JIT (Just in time) compiler, which is responsible for converting the byte code to machine code so that the processor will execute them.
-Most of the JVM implements both interpreter and JIT compiler to convert the byte code.
+Most of the JVM implements both an interpreter and a JIT compiler to convert the byte code.
 This technique is called an adaptive optimizer.

 What is JDK?

-- Development tools (it provides an environment to develop Java programs)
+• Development tools (it provides an environment to develop Java programs)

-- JRE (It Helps to Execute your Java program)
+• JRE (It Helps to Execute your Java program)

 What is JVM (Java Virtual Machine)?